 Basis Business Profession Employment Concept It Refers to those economic activities which are connected with purchase, production and/or sale fo goods & services with the objective of earning profit.
 It includes those activities which require special knowledge be skills in the occupation.
-It refers to the Example Fishing Manufacturing Goods Mining Producing or selling of electronic goods Banking Medical (Doctor)Legal (Lawyer)Accountancy (CA) - Worker - Employee - Salesman
+Example Fishing Manufacturing Goods Mining Producing or selling of electronic goods Banking Medical (Doctor)Legal (Lawyer)Accountancy (CA) WorkerEmployeeSalesman